JosePaumard/JosePaumard.github.io/katas/intermediate/anagrams-kata.md

 The word list cited in the text of this Kata is provided along with the code.
 The beginning of this kata is presented [here](katas/introductory/anagrams-kata.html).

 This kata is really interesting.
-First, it is a funny problem to solve, and one can try it in different languages using any dictionnary.
+First, it is a funny problem to solve, and one can try it in different languages using any dictionary.
 Second, thanks to the Java 8 Stream API, answering to all the questions is basically a one-liner, and proves to be very efficient.

-On has just to recognize that finding an anagram can be done by associating every word to a key, that can be computed from the sorted letters of that word.
-Aggregating all the words of the dictionnary is a good job for the `groupingBY()` collector and can be done very quickly.
+One has just to recognize that finding an anagram can be done by associating every word to a key, that can be computed from the sorted letters of that word.
+Aggregating all the words of the dictionary is a good job for the `groupingBy()` collector and can be done very quickly.

 Once this map is built and filtered (we only need the values that are composed of more than one word), gathering the longest list of anagrams, or the list with the longest words can be done very easily, using the stream of the entries of this map.